judeha/cs262_design1/README.md

 2. On Command Line Interface (CLI) run 'python server.py [host] [port] [protocol]', where protocol = 0 refers to the JSON protocol and protocol = 1 refers to the custom protocol.
 3. Open a new CLI window and run 'python client_gui.py --host --port --protocol'.
 We have defualt values for these three parameters.
 The protocol is set as a default to JSON (0), but you can opt into using the custom protocol by changing the flag to 1.

+When on the GUI, to delete messages, type in the list of message ids separated by commas.
+Ex: <5,6>.

 ### System Design
 **Stack**